ethereum/solc-js/README.md

 ## Browser Usage

 Compilation is generally a long-running and resource intensive task that cannot reasonably be performed in the main thread of the browser.
-Some browsers even dissallow synchronous compilation on the main thread if the module is larger than 4KB.
+Some browsers even disallow synchronous compilation on the main thread if the module is larger than 4KB.
 Thus, the only supported way to use `solc` in a web browser is through a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ### Loading solc with web workers